Planning your stay

 Morzine has some excellent bike shops providing bike hire and maintenance.
 You can rent high-end enduro, downhill, road and ebikes all over the village.
 It is best to book them in advance of your holiday to secure your bike.

 But you don't need to be a mountain biker to enjoy summer in Morzine.
 There is a whole host of things to do, most of which are accessible via the Multipass.
 The Multipass gives you over 50 free and discounted activities all over the Portes du Soleil.
-These include the swimming pool in Morzine, pedestrian access to the lift system, tennis and the indoor ice rink.
+These include the swimming pool, pedestrian access to the lift system, tennis and the indoor ice rink.